ardugnome/N1MM_ESP32_UDP/readme.md

 When changing from Manual to Auto there is a long wait.

 In Auto mode if N1MM is not started or there is no internet connection or N1MM is started before the WiCS-4 the two may not connect.
 Reboot N1MM.

+Final thoughts.

+I'm sure the program can be cleaned up a lot by someone with a lot more experience.
+EULA.
+This program is free for non commercial use, with no warranty expressed or implied, all these experiments are at your own risk, I cannot be held responsible for any damages.
+USE OF THIS SOFTWARE/HARDWARE CONSTITUTES ACCEPTANCE OF THIS AGREEMENT.